How to Secure Your Network Infrastructure

 Enforce strict access controls

-By utilizing access controls, a technique that limits who can access what within an environment, an organization can not only prevent a threat actor from accessing their network but can also prevent lateral movement if an incident occurs.
-Common access controls include multi-factor authentication (MFA), zero trust network access (ZTNA) , and utilizing principle of least privilege (PoLP).
+By utilizing access controls, a technique that limits who can access what within an environment, an organization can not only prevent a threat actor from accessing their network, but also prevent lateral movement if an incident occurs.
+Common access controls include multi-factor authentication (MFA), zero trust network access (ZTNA), and utilizing principle of least privilege (PoLP).

-Cyber attacks don’t happen during regular business hours.
-Monitoring your network around-the-clock is critical to staying safe in today’s threat landscape, so it’s imperative to employ technology and people that can do exactly that.
+According to Arctic Wolf’s 2024 Security Operations Report, 45% of alerts are generated outside of weekday working hours, with an additional 20% generated on weekends.
+Monitoring your network 24×7 is critical to staying safe in today’s threat landscape, so it’s imperative to employ technology and people that can do exactly that.
 Network telemetry, or the information gathered from network monitoring, allows your organization to not only see what’s happening but understand where risks may be present within the network.

-Effective security operations are necessary to continuously monitor data centers and servers, user login activity, SaaS applications, cloud workloads, email systems, and managed laptops and other endpoints.
-A SOC enables IT to correlate events across multiple, disparate systems to extract actionable intelligence that aids effective threat detection and response.
+Effective security operations are necessary to continuously monitor data centers and servers, user login activity, SaaS applications, cloud workloads, email systems, managed laptops, and other endpoints.
+A security operations center enables IT to correlate events across multiple, disparate systems to extract actionable intelligence that aids effective threat detection and response.

-Unfortunately, operating and staffing a fully operational SOC can become very expensive, further complicating the problem for small and medium-sized enterprises.
-In that case, a partnership may be the best option for an organization’s needs.
+Unfortunately, operating and staffing a fully operational SOC in-house can become very expensive, further complicating the problem for small and medium-sized enterprises.
+Add to that the continued security skills gap, where organizations struggle to fully staff their IT team, and it’s no surprise that more organizations are turning to a partnership with a managed security operations provider.

-Explore how a security operations solution can transform your network infrastructure security.
+Learn more about how managed security operations can transform your network infrastructure security.